News & Events

 UM Geographers, Dr. Tom Sullivan and graduate students Sophia Albov, Alex Pichacz, and Mace Wescott, were recently featured in an article in the Missoulian for their work helping to design the new park in Hellgate Canyon.
 Check it out here.

 UM-related folks sweep MAGIP’s GIS Day 2012 Online Map Contest.
 ALL of the winners have UM ties including current employees (Mike Sweet - Forestry's GIS guru) and collaborators (Van Shelhamer who works with us through MontanaView and does great education outreach on GPS, GIS, and RS throughout the state) and former students (Casey Wilson & John Driessen both employed in Missoula doing GIS).
 Congratulations to all of them!!
 Check their maps out here.
 1st Place: Watch Missoula Grow (Casey Wilson); 2nd Place: Lubrecht Forest Nordic Ski Trails (Mike Sweet); 3rd Place Tie: Land Cover Exploration after Forest Fires (Van Schelhamer) and Missoula, MT Trails (John Driessen).

-Dr. Irena Mrak, an avid mountain climber and geographer from the University of Ljubljana, Slovenia, has received a Visiting Fulbright Scholarship to visit the Geography Department this fall to work on her project: Geomorphic Dynamics and Natural Hazards in Mountains of Slovenia since the Last Glacial Maximum: The example of Mount Kosuta (Karavanke Range).
+Dr. Irena Mrak, an avid mountain climber and geographer from the University of Ljubljana, Slovenia, has received a Visiting Fulbright Scholarship to visit the Geography Department this fall to work on her project in collaboration with Dr. Ulrich Kamp: Geomorphic Dynamics and Natural Hazards in Mountains of Slovenia since the Last Glacial Maximum: The example of Mount Kosuta (Karavanke Range).

 Geography Graduate Colloquium Fall 2012